SamEspe/SQL_Employee_DB/README.md

 The ERD design website I used (www.quickdatabasediagrams.com) allowed me to export my entity relationship diagram as a PostgreSQL schema to establish my database's structure.
 The schema is found in the `employee_db_schema.sql` file.
 With a little trial and error, I was able to use PostgreSQL to create the database from the schema, and to import the data from the CSV files.

 #### Data Analysis

+In my data analysis, I created queries to provide results to 8 questions.
+These queries are listed in the order given, and have the prompt provided above the query.